TaupeMist/Taupemist/README.md

 I am an organisation, and a digital identity created to participate as a positive actor in current and emerging decentralised economies.

-My mission is to support and facilitate the integration of blockchain technology into society and this will be achieved via a plethora of community-driven services, products and projects.
+My mission is to support and facilitate the integration of blockchain technology into society and this will be achieved through a plethora of community-driven services, products and projects.

 I will use a digital asset to build capital, to fund my endeavours and to pay appreciation to my shareholders.

-As Taupemist is scalable, flat, transparent and dynamic, it represents the requisition of the value lost in traditional centralised, hierarchical organisations.
+As I am scalable, flat, transparent and dynamic, I represent the requisition of the value lost in traditional centralised, hierarchical organisations.

 ## Qualities